Razen-ByteMaster/Pneumonia/README.md

 ## 📄 License

 MIT.
-Built by [Razen Moamen](https://github.com/Razen-ByteMaster) as a portfolio project.
+Built by [Razen-ByteMaster](https://github.com/Razen-ByteMaster) as a portfolio project.
 PRs welcome! 🎉

 > ⚕️ **Disclaimer:** educational/portfolio project — not a medical device.
 Never use it for real diagnosis.